I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Proactive Monitoring

 Set up simple alerts for when your CPU or RAM crosses 80%.
 Takes five minutes.
-Saves you from those moments when everything suddenly grinds to a halt and you’re scrambling to figure out why.
+You’ll dodge those moments when everything suddenly grinds to a halt and you’re left scrambling to figure out what went wrong.

 I missed a memory leak once because I wasn’t watching.
 Cost me half a day of work.